temach/reports/LS-Lab-2-hypervisors.md

 ```
 Solution to error was to disable -Werror in `tools/ocaml/common.make`.

+I used the default configuration, it was pretty general, but changed install path from `/boot/efi` to `/boot`.

 The only good part of compiling is the ascii logo (with high version numbers):